Table of Contents

-A long-term business loan is one that typically covers a repayment period of 3 to 10 years.
+A long-term business loan is one that typically covers a repayment period of three to 10 years.

 In some ways, spreading out payments over longer periods of time gives you more flexibility and more manageable payments, but there are downsides to a long-term business loan as well.

 Regardless of whether you need short- or long-term financing, it’s important to understand the differences and the numerous options available.
-This can help you make the wisest financial decisions for small business financing.
+Keep reading to learn more on long-term business loans and how you can make the wisest financial decisions for small business financing.

 What Is a Long-Term Business Loan?

-A long-term business loan, while usually covering 3 to 10 years, can extend as long as 25 years.
+A long-term small business loan, while usually covering three to 10 years, can extend as long as 25 years.
 In contrast, short-term business loans typically have terms that are less than three years.
-Repayment terms vary depending on the product, but typically installments are made more frequently than with a long-term small business loan and may carry very high interest rates.
+Short-term loans also tend to come with higher interest rates because the lender is taking on more risk due to the faster repayment schedule.

 The following are a few common characteristics of long-term business loans: